cavebutter/formbot/README.md

   This small application was created as an academic exercise and anyone can use it for any purpose without attribution or notifying me.

+   You'll need to download the chromedriver for your version of chrome and extract it to the resources folder.